Se7enB2st/Algorithm/README.md

-#Algorithm Problems
+Algorithm

+“In algorithms, as in life, persistence usually pays off.”
+― Steven S. Skiena

-Algorithm problem I have complete and currently working on.
+Algorithm problems that I have completed.